 Domaine Roche Audran produces 1 Chateauneuf du Pape Rouge wine.

-Domaine la Roquete is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
-The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be popped and poured, or decanted for an hour so.
-This allows the wine to soften and open its perfume.
-Older vintages might need very little decanting, just enough to remove the sediment.
-Domaine la Roquete is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Domaine la Roquete is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Domaine Roche Audran is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, grilled meats, barbecue and cassoulet.
+Domaine Roche Audran is also good with Asian dishes, hearty fish courses like tuna, mushrooms, cheese, pasta, eggplant and tomatoes.

 Domaine Roche-Audran Wine Tasting Notes